We demonstrate a simple Osgood Schlatter taping technique can be used to support the patella tendon in the same way a patella brace works.

 The following guidelines are for information purposes only.
 We recommend seeking professional advice before beginning rehabilitation.

-The aim of this taping is to provide support to the patella tendon and take some of the stress of the patella tendon insertion into the shin bone (tibia).
+Taping Osgood Schlatters is a great way to relieve symptoms and help the athlete in their transition from injury back to normal function.
+The aim of this taping is to provide support to the patella tendon and take some of the stress of the tendon insertion into the shin bone (tibia).

 What is required?

-- 3.8 cm (1.5 inch) non-stretch zinc oxide tape or 5 cm (2 inch) elastic tape.
+- Osgood Schlatter tape needs to be 3.8 cm (1.5 inch) non-stretch zinc oxide tape or 5 cm (2 inch) elastic tape.
 Some athletes may prefer one, some the other depending on amount of support required.
+The elastic tape may be more comfortable in some cases as it allows for muscles to expand during exercise.

 - Sit the athlete on the floor with the knee bent to 90 degrees.